-- The Delta Reform Act requires that the Delta Plan attempt to reduce risks to people, - property, and State interests in the Delta by, among other things, recommending - 4 priorities for State investments in levee operation, maintenance, and improvements in - the Delta, including project and nonproject levees (Water Code sections 85305, 85306, - and 85307).
-The law expressly states that these provisions do not affect the liability of - the State for flood protection in the Delta or its watershed (Water Code section - 8 85032(j)).
+The Delta Reform Act requires that the Delta Plan attempt to reduce risks to people, property, and State interests in the Delta by, among other things, recommending priorities for State investments in levee operation, maintenance, and improvements in the Delta, including project and non-project levees (Water Code sections 85305, 85306, and 85307).
+The law expressly states that these provisions do not affect the liability of the State for flood protection in the Delta or its watershed (Water Code section 85032(j)).

-- 9 Consequently, no action taken by a State agency as required or recommended by, or - otherwise in furtherance of, this Delta Plan shall affect State flood protection liability in - the Delta or its watershed.
-Therefore, the Legislature should consider requiring an - adequate level of flood insurance for residences, businesses, and industries in - 13 floodprone areas.
+Consequently, no action taken by a State agency as required or recommended by, or otherwise in furtherance of, this Delta Plan shall affect State flood protection liability in the Delta or its watershed.
+Therefore, the Legislature should consider requiring an adequate level of flood insurance for residences, businesses, and industries in floodprone areas.

-- As the risks of levee failure and corresponding damage increase, California courts have - generally exposed public agencies and the State, specifically, to significant financial - liability for flood damages.
-DWR's 2005 white paper recommends one way that the - State should reduce its liability is to require houses and businesses to have flood - 19 insurance (DWR 2005). - 20 Policies - No policies with regulatory effect are included in this section. - 22 Recommendations - 23 RR R13.
-Require Flood Insurance - 24 The Legislature should require an adequate level of flood insurance for residences, - businesses, and industries in floodprone areas. - 26 RR R14.
-Improve Delta Communities' National Flood Insurance Program - 27 Community Rating System (CRS) Program Rankings - Delta communities should improve their current National Flood Insurance Program - 29 Community Rating System (CRS) ranking through the implementation of risk reduction - management practices, when feasible, in order to receive additional discounts on flood - insurance premium rates. - 32 RR R15.
-Limit State Liability - The Legislature should consider statutory and/or constitutional changes that would - 34 address the State's potential flood liability, including giving State agencies the same level of immunity with regard to flood liability as federal agencies have under federal law.
+As the risks of levee failure and corresponding damage increase, California courts have generally exposed public agencies and the State, specifically, to significant financial liability for flood damages.
+DWR's 2005 white paper recommends one way that the State should reduce its liability is to require houses and businesses to have flood insurance (DWR 2005).

-This recommendation would be added to the Delta Plan's Chapter 5, which addresses Delta as Place issues, including recreation:
+No policies with regulatory effect are included in this section.

+RECOMMENDATIONS

+RR R13.
+Require Flood Insurance

+The Legislature should require an adequate level of flood insurance for residences, businesses, and industries in floodprone areas.

+RR R14.
+Improve Delta Communities' National Flood Insurance Program Community Rating System (CRS) Program Rankings

+Delta communities should improve their current National Flood Insurance Program Community Rating System (CRS) ranking through the implementation of risk reduction management practices, when feasible, in order to receive additional discounts on flood insurance premium rates.

+RR R15.
+Limit State Liability

+The Legislature should consider statutory and/or constitutional changes that would address the State's potential flood liability, including giving State agencies the same level of immunity with regard to flood liability as federal agencies have under federal law.

-DP RXX.
-Provide Public Access on Appropriately-located Delta Levees When using state funding to improve levees in the Delta that border urban areas, unincorporated Delta towns, publicly-owned nature areas, or other public lands or that intersect with state highways, the levee designs and associated land purchases should consider public access, including but not limited to bank fishing, nature observation, or pedestrian and bicycling trails.
+RR R16.
+Provide Public Access on Appropriatelylocated Delta Levees

+When using state funding to improve levees in the Delta that border urban areas, unincorporated towns, publicly-owned nature areas, or other public lands or that intersect with state highways, the levee designs and associated land purchases should consider public access, including but not limited to bank fishing, nature observation, or pedestrian and bicycling trails.
 When agencies make decisions about funding levee improvements they should identify the types of public access or recreation that may be feasible at the levee and explain how they have considered those opportunities in their decision.